fergald/docs/explainers/css-shadow-parts-1.md

 now we both look busted" problem), but it adds a barrier for styling and theming these components deliberately.

-Since a lot has changed since the last time I talked about styling the Shadow DOM, I wanted to give you a quick update about what new specs were in the works!
-Please note that this spec isn’t quite final, which means that a) the syntax and capabilities will likely change and b) there isn’t a polyfill you can use for realsies.

-Ok, so.
 When talking about styling a component, there are usually two different problems you might want to solve:

-💇 *Styling*: I am using a third-party `<fancy-button>` element on my site and I want this one to be blue.
+- *Styling*: I am using a third-party `<fancy-button>` element on my site and I want this one to be blue.

-🎨 *Theming*: I am using many third-party elements on my site, and some of them have a `<fancy-button>`;
+- *Theming*: I am using many third-party elements on my site, and some of them have a `<fancy-button>`;
 I want all the `<fancy-button>`s to be blue.

-Here’s almost everything I know on this topic.

-## A trip through time
+### Previous attempts at solving this problem

 There have been several previous attempts at solving this, some more successful than others.
-If you’ve read my last [post](https://meowni.ca/posts/styling-the-dome/) about this, you’re already caught up.
-If you haven’t, here’s the deets:
+More detail is available in [this post](https://meowni.ca/posts/styling-the-dome/) the short version is:

 - First came `:shadow` and `/deep/`
   (which have since been deprecated, and removed as of Chrome 60).